Kesa799/Secure-Document-Management-System/README.md

   `border-slate-100`, glassmorphism modals with backdrop blur.
 - **Layout** — minimal left-rail sidebar + spacious content constrained to 1200px.

-## Key rule: no mock / hardcoded data

-Every record is user-entered and validated.
-The app **starts empty** — no seeded cases, documents, users, or audit entries.

 - **Users & sessions** — signed up or provisioned by an administrator; credentials are stored as real SHA-256 hashes (Web Crypto), passwords never stored in plaintext.